-One of the most-quoted remarks in economics comes in the final chapter of Keynes' General Theory of Employment, Interest and Money where he says,
+One of the most quoted remarks in economics comes in the final chapter of Keynes's General Theory of Employment, Interest and Money, where he says:

-...the ideas of economists, both when they are right and when they are wrong, are more powerful than is commonly understood.
+the ideas of economists, both when they are right and when they are wrong, are more powerful than is commonly understood.
 Indeed the world is ruled by little else.
 Practical men, who believe themselves to be quite exempt from any intellectual influences, are usually the slaves of some defunct economist.
-Madmen in authority, who hear voices in the air, are distilling their frenzy from some academic scribbler of a few years back.
-(1)
+Madmen in authority, who hear voices in the air, are distilling their frenzy from some academic scribbler of a few years back.1

-Keynes believed that his book would be a particularly powerful "intellectual influence" on such "practical men".
-He hoped that, by adopting his recommendations of increased state ownership and the counter-cyclical variation of public investment, the Government would in future be able to prevent large swings in unemployment.
-He wanted to make the trade cycle obsolete.
+Keynes believed that his book would be a particularly powerful 'intellectual influence' on such 'practical men'.
+He hoped that, by adopting his recommendations of increased state ownership and the counter-cyclical variation of public investment, the government would in future be able to prevent large swings in unemployment.
+He wanted to harness the fiscal powers of the state to make the trade cycle obsolete.

-For about 25 years after the Second World War British economists thought that Keynes' ambition had been largely fulfilled.
+For about 25 years after the Second World War British economists thought that Keynes's ambition had been largely fulfilled.
 Of course, there were fluctuations in economic activity in the 1950s and 1960s.
-But these fluctuations, known as "stop-go cycles", were mild by comparison with those in the inter-war period or the nineteenth century.
-Although unemployment varied in the course of the stop-go cycle, it never - even at the most immobile point of the "stop" - amounted to more than a fraction of what it had been in the 1930s.
-This achievement - the so-called "Keynesian Revolution" - was taken to be the triumph of modern economic theory over a number of ancient financial prejudices, notably the doctrine that the Government should balance its budget.
+But these fluctuations, known as 'stop-go cycles', were mild by comparison with those in the inter-war period or the nineteenth century.
+Although unemployment varied in the course of the stop-go cycle, it never - even at the most immobile point of the 'stop' - amounted to more than a fraction of what it had been in the 1930s.
+This improvement, the so-called 'Keynesian revolution', was taken to be the triumph of modern economic theory over a number of ancient financial prejudices, notably the doctrine that the government should balance its budget.
 In the late 1960s no British economist expected the next 25 years to see large cyclical fluctuations in economic activity.
 The trade cycle may not yet have been obsolete, but it was thought to have depreciated to the point of insignificance.

-So-called "Keynesian Revolution" did not prevent major cyclical fluctuations in 1970s and 1980s Unhappily, these expectations were to prove wrong.
+Unhappily, these expectations were to prove wrong.
 The next 25 years were to see three major cyclical episodes.
-The first was the Barber boom of 1972 and 1973 followed by the downturn of 1974 and 1975; the second, from early 1978 to mid-1979, could be called the Healey boomlet and gave way to the severe recession of 1980 and early 1981; and the third was the Lawson boom of mid- 1986 to mid-1988, which preceded the current recession.
+The first was the Barber boom of 1972 and 1973, followed by the severe downturn of 1974 and 1975; the second, from early 1978 to mid-1979, could be called the Healey boomlet, and gave way to the recession of 1980 and early 1981; and the third was the Lawson boom of mid-1986 to mid-1988, which preceded the recession of 1990 to 1992.
 These episodes were not as extreme as the slump of the early 1930s, but they were comparable - in the amplitude of the fluctuations and other characteristics - to the trade cycles of the nineteenth century.
 They were certainly more noticeable than the stop-go cycles of the immediate post-war decades.
-The questions arise, "why have these large cyclical fluctuations come back?", "what mistakes have governments been making?" and "have their mistakes been tactical and accidental in nature or the result of a strategic misunderstanding of how the economy works?".
+The questions arise, 'why did these large cyclical fluctuations come back?', 'what mistakes were governments making?' and 'were their mistakes tactical and accidental in nature, or the result of a strategic misunderstanding of how the economy works?'
 More pointedly, why did the madmen in authority behave as they did?
 And to which defunct economists were they listening?